-- 9 Risk comes from NOT knowing what you're doing: identify your SAP quality risks! - 10 In order to identify where the major quality risks are in your SAP project, execute an SAP Quality - 11 Risk Analysis (SQRA).
+Risk comes from NOT knowing what you're doing: identify your SAP quality risks!

+In order to identify where the major quality risks are in your SAP project, execute an SAP Quality Risk Analysis (SQRA).

-- 12 The general approach for the SQRA is to conduct a workshop with all involved stakeholders from the - business streams (or SAP Solution Trains/ Line of Businesses (LoB's)) like Finance, Supply Chain, 13 - 14 HR, BW and even for the Non-SAP systems to determine the processes and areas with the most risk. - 15 Participants for this workshop are from both the Business side and IT side. - 16 From the Business side, the following stakeholders should be invited to participate: the Key User, - 17 Functional SAP Consultant, Functional Business Analyst, Product Owner.
-Stakeholders from the IT - side are: Technical Leads, Technical SAP Consultants, Integration Consultants, System Integrator.
-18 - 19 During the workshop, how to rate each process is explained.
-IMPORTANT: to do a good SQRA - 20 make sure that the detailed scope is clear (preferably on process level), defined and signed off.
-In - 21 case this is not 100% clear, the SQRA still will identify the risk areas, however it will not be on the - 22 lowest desired detail level.
-In such case, when the scope becomes more detailed, additional SQRA - workshops should be organized to update the risks.
-23 - 24 During the Quality Risks Analysis, the scope of the change or project (regardless of an - implementation, a rollout or an upgrade) is important.
-Global and local requirements, legal - requirements, language requirements etc., should be included in the Quality Risk analysis. - 27 A quality risk is the chance that the process fails in relation to the expected impact if this failure - occurs.
-The SQRA is a weighted risk approach where risk input from both Business and IT are - 29 merged into a risk classification: - The Business input consists of the "Frequency of Use" and the "Business Impact" (Business: end Key User/ Functional SAP Consultant/ Functional Business Analyst/ Product Owner) - The IT input consists of the "Process Complexity" and the "Technical impact" (IT: Technical Leads, Technical SAP Consultants, Integration Consultants, System Integrator (SAP domain specialist))
+The general approach for the SQRA is to conduct a workshop with all involved stakeholders from the business streams (or SAP Solution Trains/ Line of Businesses (LoB's)) like Finance, Supply Chain, Human Resources (HR), Business Warehouse (BW) and even for the Non-SAP systems to determine the processes and areas with the highest risk.
+Participants for this workshop are from both the Business side and IT side.

+From the Business side, the following stakeholders should be invited to participate: the Key User, Functional SAP Consultant, Functional Business Analyst, Product Owner.
+Stakeholders from the IT side are: Technical Leads, Technical SAP Consultants, Integration Consultants, System Integrator.

+During the workshop, how to rate each process is explained.
+IMPORTANT: to do a good SQRA make sure that the detailed scope is clear (preferably on process level), defined and signed off.
+In case this is not 100% clear, the SQRA still will identify the risk areas, however it will not be on the lowest desired detail level.
+In such case, when the scope becomes more detailed, additional SQRA workshops should be organized to update the risks.

+During the Quality Risks Analysis, the scope of the change or project (regardless of an implementation, a rollout or an upgrade) is important.
+Global and local requirements, legal requirements, language requirements etc., should be included in the Quality Risk analysis.

+A quality risk is the chance that the process fails in relation to the expected impact if this failure occurs.
+The SQRA is a weighted risk approach where risk input from both Business and IT are merged into a risk classification:

+- The Business input consists of the "Frequency of Use" and the "Business Impact" (Business: end Key User/ Functional SAP Consultant/ Functional Business Analyst/ Product Owner) - The IT input consists of the "Process Complexity" and the "Technical impact" (IT: Technical Leads, Technical SAP Consultants, Integration Consultants, System Integrator (SAP domain specialist))

-- 36 - To determine the risk, each process in scope is assessed and rated using specific rating definitions. - 37 The rates in the following tables are indicative and can be modified for each SAP Project.
+To determine the risk, each process in scope is assessed and rated using specific rating definitions.
+The rates in the following tables are indicative and can be modified for each SAP Project.

-1 Determined by Business
+Determined by Business

-2 Business Input
+Business Input